 Please note that your claim will only be granted where you can demonstrate that the event significantly affected your ability to complete the assessment for which you are claiming.

 You must submit your claim as soon as you experience difficulties, so do not delay.
-Your claim must be submitted before or on the day of your examination or due date for your assessment.
+Late/ retrospective claims are permitted up to 10 working days after the assessment due date if you are able to evidence “exceptionally compelling reasons” demonstrating why you were unable to submit the claim by the examination or due date for your assessment.

 Please follow the steps below:

-• Click into the relevant assessment that you wish to apply for.
+- Click into the relevant assessment that you wish to apply for.
 You need to apply separately for each affected assessment in each affected module.
-Please note that if there is a message stating ‘unavailable’ next to a module code this means that the deadline for submitting an extenuating circumstances claim has passed.

 A claim must be made for each period of assessment within the academic year i.e. Semester 1, Semester 2, Semester 3 and the resit period.
 Claims should be made no earlier than 3 weeks before the submission date.